foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 ### New features introduced by FOH

+-   Set three nav menu locations (header, footer, legal)
--   Production: Webpack bundle optimizations and GSAP.
+-   Webpack for production: Optimize bundle for caching.
+Include GSAP for animation.
--   Development: Webpack dev server with BrowserSync.
+-   Webpack for development: Dev server with BrowserSync.

 ### Underscores features removed by FOH